cba85/telegram-wiptimelinebot/README.md

 ---

-This is a simple script to parse [WIP.co](https://wip.co/) website, get your favorite makers completed todos, and send them on Telegram using a Telegram bot.
+This is a simple app to parse [WIP.co](https://wip.co/) website, get your favorite makers completed todos, and send them on Telegram using a Telegram bot.

-This script doesn't require an active account on the website because it doesn't use wip.co API, but scrap wip.co website instead using [pupeeter](https://pptr.dev/).
+This app doesn't require an active account on the website because it doesn't use wip.co API, but scrap wip.co website instead using [pupeeter](https://pptr.dev/).

-This scripts contains 3 entry points:
+This app contains 2 entry points:

 -   `index.js`: Telegram bot listener using webhooks (for Heroku deployment)
--   `job.js`: WIP.co parser using pupeeter to send your favorite makers completed todos on Telegram
 -   `main.js`: Telegram bot listener using polling (for local environment)

+It also contains 2 scripts located in `bin/` folder:

+-   `clean.js`: remove todos saved in database older than a week to clean database
+-   `parse.js`: scraper to parse [WIP.co] todos

 ## Requirements